uhthomas/kipp/README.md

 * Compress JS and CSS.
 * Write tests.
 * Cleanup frontend.
-* Add context menus to files.
 * Improve efficiency of encryption / decryption.
-Browsers are terrible and don't use proper Readers/Writers :(
+Browsers are terrible and don't use i/o streams.